hrnr/robocup-usarsim/readme.txt

 1. This version was verified with the UDK February-2011 release!
 2. Due to the fact that unreal needs a build order, we had to move the base class of USARVehicle, BaseVehicle, into the USARBase folder so there wouldn’t be any problems.
-3. The verified working example robots are BasicSkidRobot, CasterSkidRobot, and P3AT_static.
+3. The verified working example robots are BasicSkidRobot, CasterSkidRobot, and P3AT.
-4. This code based off of http://svn.sandern.com/nao/trunk/UDKUSARSim/
+4. This code partially based off of constraint examples at http://svn.sandern.com/nao/trunk/UDKUSARSim/

 ------------------------------------------------------------------------------------------